B.C. climate change plan aims to build economy around renewable energy

 “We want to make shifts: shifts in our homes, shifts in our vehicles, shifts in our industry to move away from burning fossil fuels and towards a cleaner, greener approach using British Columbia’s abundant electricity and other abundant opportunities that are now emerging and will emerge into the future,” the premier said.

-The climate-change plan will require all new buildings to be net-zero energy ready by 2032, meaning they would need to generate on-site energy to power their own function.
+The climate-change plan will require all new buildings to be net-zero energy ready by 2032, meaning they could generate enough on-site energy to power their own functions.

 The government says new buildings will be 80 per cent more efficient by then compared with homes built now.

-Note: Note to readers: This is a corrected story.
-A previous version said net-zero energy buildings would generate enough on-site energy to power their own functions.